jasonbcox/rocket/README.md

 ## Contributing

-If you are interested in contributing to the ROCKET Engine Project, just shoot an email to Jason Cox at contact@jasonbcox.com.
+If you are interested in contributing to the ROCKET Engine Project, please read the LICENSE_CONTRIBUTORS file.
+Then, just shoot an email to Jason Cox at contact@jasonbcox.com.